Prashantdhaka23/lc-daily-submit/README.md

 ---

 ## 🧼 Experimental Files

+The `experiment.py` file has been archived.
+It was used only for initial Selenium-based login testing.

+> 🧪 **Note:**
-Remove or archive `experiment.py` it was only used for Selenium testing, 🧪 Note: Selenium-based login was tested but discarded due to LeetCode's enhanced login security mechanisms.
+> Selenium-based login was **tested but later discarded** due to LeetCode’s enhanced login security mechanisms (e.g., CAPTCHA, MFA), which made automation unreliable and inconsistent.

 ---

+---

+## 🙌 Contributing & Support

+If you find this project helpful, please consider giving it a ⭐️ — it really motivates and helps others discover the tool!

+Found a bug or have an improvement idea?
+We welcome contributions!
+Feel free to [open an issue](https://github.com/Prashantdhaka23/lc-daily-submit/issues) or [raise a pull request](https://github.com/Prashantdhaka23/lc-daily-submit/pulls).

+---

+> Made with 💻, ☕, and a bit of automation magic ✨

 ## 📄 License